-Pre-retirement and Post-retirement mortaility rates include 15 years of projected mortality improvements using 90% of scale MP-2016 published by Societies of Actua (5) The probabilities of retirement are based on the 2014 CalPERS Experience Study for the period from 1997 to 2011.
+Pre-retirement and Post-retirement mortaility rates include 15 years of projected mortality improvements using 90% of scale MP-2016 published by Societies of Actuaries.

-(6) The probabilities of mortality are based on the 2014 CalPERS Experience Study for the period 1997-2011.
-Pre-retirement and Post-retirement mortality rates include ... projected mortality improvements using Scale BB published by Societies of Actuaries.
+(4) The probabilities of retirement and mortality are based on the 2014 CalPERS Experience Study for the period 1997-2011.
+Pre-retirement and Post-retirement mortality rates include 20 years of projected mortality improvements using Scale BB published by Societies of Actuaries.